lainabeasley/Journal/CS121/Journal.md

  Programmars commonly use a single output statement for each line of output by combining the outputting of text, variable values, and a new line.
 This is down by serperates the items with a _+_ sybmol.

 ### 1.3 Comments and whitespace
+Comments
+ A **comment** is text a programmer adds to code, to be read by humans to better understand the code but ignored by the compiler.
+Two common kinds of comments exist:
+ A **single-line comment** starts with // and includes all the following text on that line.
+Single-line comments commonly appear after a statement on the same line.
+ A **multi-line comment** starts with /* and ends with */, where all text between /* and */ is part of the comment.
+A multi-line comment is also known as a **block comment**.

+Whitespace
+ **Whitespace** refers to blank spaces (space and tab characters) between items within a statement and blank lines between statements (called newlines).
+ Good practice is to deliberatly and consistently use whitespace to make a program more readbale.
+Examples:
+  Use blank lines to separate conceptually distinct statements.
+  Indent lines the same amount.
+  Align items to reduce visual clutter.
+  Use a single space before and after any operators

+### 1.4 Why whitespace matters
+Whitespace and precise formatting
+ For program output, **whitespace** is any blank space or newline.

+ Programming is all about precision

+### 1.5 Errors and Warnings
+Syntax errors
+ **Syntax error** is to violate a programming language's rules on how symbols can be combined to create a program.

+Unclear error messages
+ Compilor error messages are often unclear or even misleading.
+The message is like the compiler's "best guess of what is really wrong.